UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 Next we see the XML element `<StackLayout>`.

-As explained above, this will (indirectly) instantiatiate of an instance of the class `StackLayout` and set it to the `Content` property of `ContentPage`.
+As explained above, this will (indirectly) instantiate of an instance of the class `StackLayout` and set it to the `Content` property of `ContentPage`.

 Why `StackLayout`?
 Well, all content pages need two things: